colstaub/participation/participation.md

 ## What was or is the most confusing thing?
 I was unable to open the c.txt without the bash command preceeding it.
 Running the file also gave errors and did not print hello world.

+# Lecture 5

+ ## How did I prepare before lecure?

+ I skimed the pages assigned in the linux command line book, looked over the module page and slides for class.
+I also looked at the bash cheat sheet and compared it to the C and Python cheat sheets.

+ ## How did I contrubute durring lecture?
+ I followed along with the demonstrations in lecture.

+## What was or is the most confusing thing?
+The diffrence between $a and a (where a is any variable) is still confusing to me because it doesnt seem to work the same way it does for you on my computer.

+# Lecture 6

+## How did I prepare before lecure

+I looked at the module for today's lecture and looked at the Git cheat sheet.
+I have used svn before, although it has been several years so many of the basic commands were familiar.

+## How did I contrubute durring lecture?
+I followed along with the demonstrations and sucessfuly edited my homework 1 file throught the command line.

+## What was or is the most confusing thing?
+Everything today was mostly a refresher for me.
+The workings of Git seem to mostly be the same as svn, the whole trunk and master part is confusing however.

+# Lecture 7

+## How did I prepare before lecure

+I looked at the module for today's lecture and looked over HW2.

+## How did I contrubute durring lecture?

+## What was or is the most confusing thing?